 - And if they don’t, you can take the swatch to them and they can mix up a color that closely matches your swatch.
 Also, if someone likes your project and wants to duplicate it, you can simply give them a copy of your planner.

-You’ll find the project planner in my Free Resource Library. –You can get the password to the library by filling out the form below:
+You’ll find the project planner in my Free Resource Library. — Click below to get the password.

 DIY Projects You Can Try